nhsengland/datascience/docs/our_work/ratings-and-reviews.md

 ---
-title: "NHS.UK: Ratings & Reviews"
+title: "NHS.UK: Automatic Moderation of Ratings & Reviews"
 summary: "Automated moderation of reviews submitted to NHS.UK. "
 origin: ""
 tags: ["NLP", "AI", "ML", "NHS.UK"]
 ---

-The NHS.UK website receives around a hundred thousand of review every year.
+The NHS.UK website receives around a hundred thousand  review every year.
 These reviews need moderating -- there's [a set of NHS policies which need to be applied to these](https://www.nhs.uk/our-policies/comments-policy/#:~:text=Users%20should%20only%20post%20one,service%20will%20not%20be%20published.) before they can be published.

 This project automates much of that work.
 We use machine learning models - some built by us, some open-source - to make decisions about the different rules which need to be enforced.
-This reduces the average moderation time from days to seconds, makes for more reliable and consistent moderation, and creates a much more scaleable service.
+This reduces the average moderation time from days to seconds, makes for more reliable and consistent moderation, and creates a much more scalable service.

-When compared to expert moderators, our models match or out-perform the moderation accuracy of the people who used to do the moderation[^1].
+Taking a ground truth from expert moderators, our models perform comparably to the people who used to do the moderation[^1] manually.
 If a user disagrees with a decision our AI makes, there's still a human-in-the-loop who can make a final moderation decision.

 [^1]: Prior to this project, the moderation work was done manually by a third-party company, hired on a fixed-term contract.
-No NHS employee lost work as a result of this project.

 ![Flow of reviews in automoderation](../images/ratings_reviews/reviews_uk_website_query_diagram_flowchart.excalidraw.png)